yurt-page/docs/README.md

-# Yurt Page: own website for everybody on Earth and other planets
+# Yurt Page: own home page website for everybody on Earth and other planets
 Yurt is a small house used my nomads.
 You can easily construct it.
+Yurt Page is a small home page that yiu can deploy on your home devices.

-* Web1.0: peoples just readers of others sites: news, books, portals like MSN
+* Web1.0: peoples just readers of others sites: news, books, portals like Yahoo or MSN.
 * Web2.0: peoples now can create their own content and interact with each others: Wiki, YouTybe, Facebook
 * Web3.0: nobody knows but all talking about BlockChain, AI, VR and other buzzwords.
 * ....